mlof/ElasticUploader/README.md

 # Elastic Uploader

 A simple tool to upload a csv file to an Elasticsearch index.
+Because screw having to write a logstash config for every csv file.

 If index name is not specified, the file name will be used.